Blackpink: The Virtual

-Blackpink: The Virtual is a virtual concert by South Korean girl group Blackpink in the battle royale video game PUBG Mobile.
+Blackpink: The Virtual was a virtual concert by South Korean girl group Blackpink in the battle royale video game PUBG Mobile.
 The concert ran for two weekends, on July 22-23 and July 29-30, 2022 in North and South America, and on July 23-24 and July 30-31 in all other countries.
 It featured performances of several of the group's songs as well as the exclusive debut of a special track entitled "Ready for Love" from their second studio album Born Pink (2022).